carlynicholson/agile/readme.md

 There are three roles in Scrum:
 1. **Product Owner**: The person with a vision of the final product who can communicate the big picture needs and wants of the product.
-2. **Scrum Master**: The person tasked with faciliating the work organizing and prioritizing work, facilitating work and addressing any issues blocker the team, and communicating between the product owner and the team.
+2. **Scrum Master**: The person tasked with fasciliating the work organizing and prioritizing work, facilitating work and addressing any issues blocker the team, and communicating between the product owner and the team.
 3. **Team Members**: The development team who build the product (3-9 people; includes programmers, engineers, designers, architects, etc)

 The Scrum Methodology is focused on quick iterations known as sprints which tackle work from a Backlog maintained by the Product Owner and the Scrum Master.
-The items in the Backlog are anything that take the teams time and can gererally be categorized as adding a featuer or fixing something (whether that be bug squashing or refactoring).
+The items in the Backlog are anything that take the teams time and can generally be categorized as adding a feature or fixing something (whether that be bug squashing or refactoring).
 Sprints are generally a week or two long.
-Before a Sprint there is a timeboxed Sprint Planning meeting where the top items in the backlog are assigned as sprint tasks.
+Before a Sprint there is a time-boxed Sprint Planning meeting where the top items in the backlog are assigned as sprint tasks.
 The Team Members and Scrum Master then go about the work of breaking down tasks and assigning responsibilities for the sprint.

-Each day of the sprint, the team and scrum master meets for a short meeting (frequently held standing to encourage brevity) to discuss progress made, plans, and potential obsticles.
+Each day of the sprint, the team and scrum master meets for a short meeting (frequently held standing to encourage brevity) to discuss progress made, plans, and potential obstacles.

 At the end of the sprint, the team and scrum master meets and should have some feature(s) be ready for deployment (meaning written, tested, and approved) and to be shown to the product owner.
 The team, scrum master, and product owner meet to discuss the product of the last sprint and finally there is a meeting to plan the next sprint and the cycle continues.
-Hacing these short work cycles allows tight feedback loops, constant delivery of ever improving product, the ability to respond quickly to chaning product demands, and very importantly, the ability to work focusing on a specific goal without the n.
+Having these short work cycles allows tight feedback loops, constant delivery of ever improving product, the ability to respond quickly to changing product demands, and very importantly, the ability to work focusing on a specific goal.
 Changing the direction of the project on a per iteration basis if need be.

 ### What does this mean for you?